Setting career goals to create a better future for yourself (with examples)

-To achieve your career goals, should you follow your dreams?
+Now, to achieve your career goals, should you follow your dreams?

-Might be, but remember that “a goal without a plan is just a wish” — as stated by Antoine de Saint-Exupéry.
+You can, but remember that “a goal without a plan is just a wish” — as stated by Antoine de Saint-Exupéry.

 However, Tesla was not a businessman, and he died broke since he was never interested in monetary gain — so others took credit for his work.

-Now, I admire Tesla — we get one Tesla in a million years — but if there weren’t for Edison, Westinghouse, or others who reshaped his passion into a lucrative business, would we ever be able to see his inventions and brilliant ideas come to life?
-Maybe not.
+Now, I admire Tesla — we get one Tesla in a million years — but if it weren’t for Edison, Westinghouse, or others who reshaped his passion into a lucrative business, would we ever be able to see his inventions and brilliant ideas come to life?

 Why are career goals important?

 Just like life goals, career goals are essential to personal development.